 David Leon is a Cuban-American saxophonist, woodwinds player, and composer/improviser living in Brooklyn, New York.
-An active leader and sideman, he has toured internationally as a core member of the chamber trio Sound Underground, releasing three albums to critical acclaim.
-His own trio #bicmnrosfulmfrenh was recognized as the Best Small Ensemble by Downbeat Magazine’s Student Music Awards in 2016.
+An active leader and sideman, he tours internationally as a core member of the chamber trio Sound Underground, which has released three albums to critical acclaim.
 As the winner of the 2017 ASCAP Herb Alpert Young Jazz Composer’s Award, David debuted a new quartet at the Newport Jazz Festival in August of that year.
 In November 2018, he performed alongside pianist Kris Davis as part of The Jazz Gallery’s Mentoring Series.

 His diverse musical output is pervaded by the exploration of nuance: in timbre by creatively manipulating saxophone technique, in pitch by tampering with equal temperament and employing microtonality, and in texture through creative chamber orchestration and improvisation.